semanticClimate/p/posts/climate-knowledge-hunt-hackthon.md

   - outreach
   - notebook
 ---
-We've rendered the Colab Notebook used as a part of the Hackathon.
+Rendered below is the Colab Notebook we prepared for the Hackathon.
 Scroll down to see the results.

 <script src="https://gist.github.com/ShweataNHegde/069453dae0db56c01cb4c78e5847842f.js"></script>